How to create self contained executables in Python

 Resulting executable will be placed inside dist folder and it will be called myscript.
 This is what each parameter does:

-replaces output directory without asking for confirmation.--noconsole
+- --noconfirmreplaces output directory without asking for confirmation.

-cleans PyInstaller cache and remove temporary files.--log-level=WARN
+- --cleancleans PyInstaller cache and remove temporary files.

-shows only warnings and errors during build.--key=yourkey
+- --log-level=WARNshows only warnings and errors during build.

-removes debug information to executable and shared libraries.
+- --stripremoves debug information to executable and shared libraries.

 For windows, if you want to add also the icon to the resulting exe file you can add this additional parameter: